You are here

 In the Jury Room, coffee is available along with light snacks.
 There are places for lunch located a short drive from the Courthouse.

-Can I add claims to my complaint after I have filed it?
+Can I amend my complaint after I file it?

 Can I file a case on my own behalf without an attorney?

 Yes, filing a case on your own behalf without an attorney is referred to as filing “Pro Se.”
-You should be aware that if you proceed pro se, you will be required to follow the same Court rules as an attorney.
+You should be aware that if you represent yourself (proceed pro se), you will be required to follow the same Court rules as an attorney.

 Can I file a criminal case against someone?